September 16, 2015

 - Pros: One of the more environmentally friendly options, however it is not currently recommended by any organization.

 - Cons: Composting is not recommended for non-native Phragmites, as the seeds and rhizomes may be capable of surviving all but the hottest of compost piles.
 Segments of these non-native plants (stems, rhizomes, seeds) that are not completely composted before being spread on fields might only help this aggressive non-native plant spread.
-There are a few resources online addressing composting invasive plant species (Compost With Care, Composting Concerns).
+There are a few resources online addressing composting invasive plant species (Invasive Plant Disposal Guide, Composting Concerns).

 The use of non-native Phragmites as a bioenergy product is being explored as a sustainable option for managing the overabundance of non-native Phragmites biomass produced in North America.
 There are many forms of potential bioenergy products including biogas, char, ethanol, pellets, etc. (Check out a great video on using non-native Phragmites for bioenergy production)